 Life in 10 Minutes: Creative Nonfiction Workshop Series: Writers are thieves--of their own lives.
 Learn how to tap into your experiences, memories and flashes of insight to jump start that novel, short story, poem, memoir blog or creative journal that's been lurking beneath the surface.
 In these "writing from life" workshops, we'll explore how to access the right side of the brain, side-step writer's block and get all of our words, thoughts and ideas onto the page, determining the genre only after the essential words have been written.
 Join me for a 6 week series of reading, writing and sharing work aloud in class, that will result in your own portfolio of raw material, fresh ideas and beginnings that beg for your return.
 Please bring a journal and pen or pencil as we write by hand.
-Coffee, tea and chocolate provided!
-8 student maximum per class.
+Coffee and tea provided!

 Self-Care Retreat for Women: From time to time, we all need to step out of our busy lives and recommit to our innermost selves.
 Please join me for a day of writing, meditation, relaxation, intention setting and self-care in a safe and supportive environment.
 Coffee, tea, water and snacks will be provided.
 We will take a lunch break from 12-1.
 Please feel free to visit a restaurant nearby or bring your own lunch and make use of our kitchenette.

 Write Your Heart Out: mini-marathon: Rant.
 Dream.
 Raise your fists at the sky.
 Wonder.
 Ask.
 Love.
 Bleed.
 Dig.
 Explore.
 Revel.
 In this 3 hour mini-marathon we will start in the present moment and write our hearts out, letting our pens lead the way through the jungles, caves, mountains and valleys of our interior lives.
 Bring your journal and your pen; leave your critic at the door.